 It's also important that rosacea-prone skin stay well hydrated if it's going to heal.

 Rosacea-prone complexions have weakened barrier integrity and must remain well hydrated - even when skin is oily.
-For this, I typically recommend a soothing facial moisturizer such as Daily Moisturizing Face Cream for Oily to Normal Skin, which is perfect for oily skin.
+For this, I typically recommend a soothing facial moisturizer such as Daily Moisturizing Face Cream, which is light weight and perfect for oily skin.
 It also contains squalane, an important lipid component of skin, and glycerin to bind water for optimal skin hydration.
 Get all 3 of these key rosacea fighting products in my Facial Flaking and Redness Solutions Kit!

 Yes, sun can trigger your rosacea.
 This means that daily wearing of a broad spectrum sunscreen on facial skin is essential as part of our rosacea cool down.
 I always recommend sun protection with mineral zinc oxide sunscreen.
 The most loved oil-free mineral zinc oxide sunscreens by my oily complexion patients are,